oroinc/documentation/commerce/configuration_guide/landing_commerce/product/products/website_image_preview.rst

 .. image:: /configuration_guide/img/configuration/product/product_images/ImagePreviewWebsite.png
    :class: with-border

-4. When **Enable Image Preview on Product Listing** is enabled, clicking on the product image on the product listing page in the front store will open a pop up image gallery, rather than the product page.
+4. When **Enable Image Preview on Product Listing** is enabled, clicking on the product image on the product listing page in the storefront will open a pop up image gallery, rather than the product page.

     .. image:: /configuration_guide/img/configuration/product/product_images/ImagePreviewEnabledWebsite.png
        :class: with-border

-5. When **Enable Image Preview on Product Listing** is disabled, clicking on the product image on the product listing page in the front store will open the product page.
+5. When **Enable Image Preview on Product Listing** is disabled, clicking on the product image on the product listing page in the storefront will open the product page.

     .. image:: /configuration_guide/img/configuration/product/product_images/ImagePreviewDisabledWebsite.png
        :class: with-border